khorunzhaviktoriia/war-events-predictor-saas/README.md

-# Air Raid Alarm Forecasting in Ukraine
+# Air Alarm Forecasting in Ukraine

 This repository contains a practical pipeline for collecting data, updating a historical dataset, generating **next-24-hour air raid alarm forecasts**, and periodically retraining the production model.